This tutorial covers:

 Creating the product module, service, and controller for the Nest.js app

-Now that you have configured the database connection, we will start creating more structure for the application.
+Now that you have configured the database connection, you can start creating more structure for the application.

 Generating a module

-.
-This will be a new module used to group all items related to the product.
-Begin by running this command:
+will be used to group all items related to the product.
+To create it, run:

 nest generate module product